-- Copings. - A crown or onlay used to repair a microfracture when there are no symptoms, or when there is an existing restoration and no evidence of decay or other significant pathology. - A crown or onlay placed because of weakened cusps or existing large restorations. - Restorations necessary to correct vertical dimension or restore the occlusion.
+- Copings. - A crown or onlay used to repair a microfracture when there are no symptoms, or when there is an existing restoration and no evidence of decay or other significant pathology. - A crown or onlay placed because of weakened cusps or existing large restorations. - > Restorations necessary to correct vertical dimension or restore the occlusion from tooth wear or erosion.